amoldhamale1105/frostbyte/README.md

 ```

 ## Contributions
-At this stage, Frostbyte is a hobby project and you are welcome to use and contribute to it if you find it interesting enough.
+You can contribute to this project if you find it interesting enough.

 As a potential contributor you are welcome to
-- Review pull requests and [open issues](https://github.com/amoldhamale1105/frostbyte/issues) and check if you can resolve any of them
+- Review pull requests and address [open issues](https://github.com/amoldhamale1105/frostbyte/issues)
-- Create [new issues](https://github.com/amoldhamale1105/frostbyte/issues/new) for bugs or feature requests so that either I or others in the community can get to it
+- Create [new issues](https://github.com/amoldhamale1105/frostbyte/issues/new) for bugs or feature requests
-- Raise [PR](https://github.com/amoldhamale1105/frostbyte/pulls)s to address existing issues, to fix potential bugs or make any improvements to existing source code
+- Raise [PR](https://github.com/amoldhamale1105/frostbyte/pulls)s to address existing issues, fix bugs, make improvements or add new features

-I have added elaborate comments in the code to make it easily comprehensible and I'd like anyone who is contributing to continue that practice for newly added code.
-Do get in touch with me in case of any questions or suggestions amoldhamale1105@gmail.com
+Point of contact in case of any questions or suggestions: amoldhamale1105@gmail.com